SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 not be spent to improve the cyber-character's natural healing abilities or the skills of herself or others when trying to recover from wounds incurred during cyber surgery.

 The results of cyber surgery are determined by the level of success of the medicine check (the difference between the skill total and the difficulty).
 Use the following guidelines:

-Failure (skill total did not meet or beat difficulty): The cyber system is not installed.
+* Failure (skill total did not meet or beat difficulty): The cyber system is not installed.
 Worse, the surgeon has botched the job.
-The patient

-45

-Chapter 4

-takes more damage than he normally would have -- increase the damage to Incapacitated or 75% of the character's base Body Points.
+The patient takes more damage than he normally would have -- increase the damage to Incapacitated or 75% of the character's base Body Points.
 Minimal (skill total equals difficulty): System is installed, but just barely.
 Damage is Severely Wounded or 50% of the character's base Body Points, and the system malfunctions on a 1 or 2 on the Wild Die.

-Average (skill total beats difficulty by 1-5 points): The system is installed, but malfunctions on a Critical Failure.
+* Average (skill total beats difficulty by 1-5 points): The system is installed, but malfunctions on a Critical Failure.
 The character incurs normal damage (Severely Wounded or 50% of the character's base Body Points).

-Good (skill total beats difficulty by 6-9 points): Installation is successful.
+* Good (skill total beats difficulty by 6-9 points): Installation is successful.
 The character incurs normal damage (Severely Wounded or 50% of the character's base Body Points).

-Superior (skill total beats difficulty by 10 or more points): Installation is successful and the amount of time needed to recover from surgery damage is halved.
+* Superior (skill total beats difficulty by 10 or more points):
+Installation is successful and the amount of time needed to recover from surgery damage is halved.
 The character incurs normal damage (Severely Wounded or 50% of the character's base Body Points).

 When using stripped cybergear, make two separate skill totals -- one medicine and one personal equipment repair at the same difficulty.
 One failure is enough to botch the surgery entirely.
 In any other instance,